farrah567/ACC102-Track2/README.md

 4. Visualize price trends and volatility using matplotlib

 ## 4. Key Findings
-- META has the highest volatility and the highest investment risk
+- NVDA has the highest volatility and the highest investment risk (driven by AI chip industry hype and earnings volatility)
-- GOOGL is the most stable stock with the lowest volatility
+- AAPL is the most stable stock with the lowest volatility (supported by steady consumer electronics sales and cash flow)
-- AMZN shows moderate risk and steady growth
+- AMZN shows moderate risk and steady growth (volatility tied to e-commerce seasonality and AWS cloud performance)
-- All three stocks trended upward in 2024
+- All three stocks trended upward in 2024, with NVDA leading in growth rate

 ## 5. How to Run
 1. Install required libraries: wrds, pandas, matplotlib